Misterblue/misterblue.github.io/_posts/2020-07-13-Vircadia-Directions.md

 - develop the technology for a decentralized virtual world community, and
 - generalize the virtual world viewer for new and different rendering engines.

-## Decentralized Virtual World Community
+### Decentralized Virtual World Community

 Let's talk _decentralization_.

 One of the main motivators of the [Vircadia] project and many other hobbyist and open-source development projects is the idea of creating a non-centralized service/application/resource.
-And by "centralization" most think of the large ad-based concentrators like Google or Facebook.
+And by "centralization" most think of the large, ad-based concentrators like Google or Facebook.

 So, by "decentralization", most projects want there to be no single